CHE names 13 outstanding seniors

 • Theresia McCollum in nutrition and kinesiology.
 McCollum studied for a semester at Lorenzo de’ Medici University in Italy.
 In Kansas she has volunteered with Mercy Regional Health Center, Meals on Wheels and Wildcat Wellness Coaching Trial.
 She is a member of Phi Kappa Phi honor society and was on the K-State cadaver team.
 She interned with KidZercise Program is a certified senior pharmacy technician.
 McCollum, from Severy, has received 10 different scholarships and plans to go to medical school.
 She is the daughter of Jill McCollum of Dodge City and Patrick Mahaffey, Surprise, Ariz.

-This article was posted on Monday, May 13, 2013, and is filed under Apparel, Textiles, & Interior Design, Center on Aging, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Kinesiology.
+This article was posted on Monday, May 13, 2013, and is filed under Applied Human Sciences, Center on Aging, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology.